 The Host Program offers enthusiastic and interested volunteers the chance to stay and have fun in beautiful and diverse park settings while gaining experience in park operations and visitor services.
 Hosts are needed year round in most Washington state parks.

 As a host, you will represent state parks by greeting the public and helping set the tone for a pleasant stay.
 Hosts assist park staff and perform a variety of tasks depending on the park and the type of host assignment.
 Hosts receive free camping and hookups in exchange for performing these duties.
 A typical host assignment is 30 days.
 This may be extended up to 90 days at the park manager's discretion.
 Hosts must provide their own RV and camping equipment.
 Hosts should enjoy working with the public, have the desire to accept new challenges, and possess the willingness to learn about Washington state parks.
-For a more detailed explanation of host duties and expectations, please read the host guide.
+For a more detailed explanation of host duties and expectations, please read the host guide (PDF).

 Camp hosts assist at overnight and day-use parks.
 They greet campers, answer questions, and perform light maintenance particular to the park.
 This may include litter pick-up, raking campsites, or lawn mowing.
 Hosts may assist with other projects around the park based on the parks needs and the hosts' skills and interests.